scaffold-eth/scaffold-eth/README.md

 > 4️⃣ in a third terminal window, 🛰 deploy your contract:

 🚨 if you are not deploying to localhost, you will need to run `yarn generate` first and then fund the deployer account.
 To view account balances, run `yarn account`.
-You will aslo need to update `hardhat-config.js` with the correct default network.
+You will also need to update `hardhat-config.js` with the correct default network.

 ```bash
 cd scaffold-eth